 Studio Cast, 2001 (Naxos) (2 / 5) This is billed as a recording of “the original score” of West Side Story, whatever that means.
 All sections of the “Dance at the Gym” are included, but not the ethereally beautiful setting of “Maria” that accompanies Tony and Maria’s love-at-first-sight scene.
 The version of “America” heard here is sung by the Sharks and their women, as in the 1961 film, but the lyrics are a mixture of those used in the stage show and the movie.
 (Apparently, the original concept of the number in the Broadway production was that it would be performed by the Sharks as well as their girls, but during rehearsals, it was changed to feature the women only.)
 Mike Eldred acquits himself best among the leads; in fact, his ardent, youthful tenor makes him one of the best Tonys on records, despite some mildly intrusive pop mannerisms.
 Betsi Morrison as Maria is less consistent, sounding rather insipid at times but coming through in the clutch, as in the “Tonight” quintet.
 Similarly, Michelle Prentice calls to mind a breathy pop singer in the opening phrases of “Somewhere,” but she handles the song’s climaxes well.
 Robert Dean offers a paradoxical Riff, his burly vocal tone undercut by sibilant esses.
 As captured in thrilling digital sound, the Nashville Symphony Orchestra sounds great playing the score, even if some of Kenneth Schernerhorn’s conducting is a little sluggish. — M.P.

 Studio Cast, 2007 (Decca Broadway) (3 / 5) The shining star of this recording is the Italian operatic tenor Vittorio Grigolo, who gives a gorgeously sung, heartfelt, idiomatically persuasive performance as Tony.
 In all honestly, Grigolo’s Italian accent is nearly as thick as José Carreras’s Spanish one, but somehow this lack of verisimilitude in the character doesn’t rankle here — partly because Grigolo sounds captivatingly youthful despite the maturity of his “legit” sound, and he seems much more at home with the score on a stylistic level.
 Also, he’s smart and sensitive enough to sing softly and lyrically when called for (as in “One Hand, One Heart”) without ever sounding like he’s crooning or condescending to the music.
-In contrast, the very “white” sound of Hayley Westenra’s voice in the role of Maria is not balanced by the quality of her singing, which is also pallid in terms of sound and emotion.
+In contrast, the very thin and “white” sound of Hayley Westenra’s voice in the role of Maria is not offset by her vocal acting, which is also pallid in terms of emotion.
 Especially in her higher register, she sounds so wispy that one can only wonder why she was tapped for this assignment, regardless of whatever name value she may have possessed at the time.
 Melanie Marshall doesn’t successfully solve the belt-or-head-voice issues presented by Anita’s music, and Connie Fisher sings the achingly beautiful “Somewhere” with too much of a pop-song approach.
 But Will Martin is one of the best Riffs on record, a couple of obviously Brit pronunciations aside; and the Jets sound convincingly American, including Loren Geeting as Action, who does a fine job with the comedy of “Gee, Officer Krupke.”
 Nick Ingman conducts the Royal Liverpool Philharmonic with snap in some sections of the score, too slowly in others.
 But Grigolo’s performance makes this is a must-have recording despite its flaws and earns it a higher star rating than it would have received otherwise. — M.P.

 Broadway Cast, 2009 (Masterworks Broadway) No stars; not recommended.
 Here, for what it’s worth, is an audio memento of a misguided 2009 Broadway revival of West Side Story.
 While the production itself was primarily damaged by the willfully odd direction of the show’s book writer, Arthur Laurents, the cast album is more specifically undone by the musical direction and conducting of Patrick Vaccariello.
 His reading of the score begins with a loose performance of the orchestral “Prologue,” and things don’t get much better thereafter; “The Rumble” is conducted stolidly, and Vaccariello’s tempos for many of the vocal numbers are sluggish.
 As for the singers, the female leads come across best: Josefina Scaglione’s sweet yet strong soprano is right for Maria, and Tony Award winner Karen Olivo is alternately sexy, funny, and ferocious as Anita.
 Matt Cavenaugh sings prettily if somewhat nasally as Tony, but he takes many liberties with musical phrasing and note values, and his delivery of the spoken dialogue included on the recording is extremely stiff.
 Cavenaugh also stumbles in his far-from-credible New York accent — as does Cody Green, whose intentional mispronunciation of the “r” consonant makes his Riff sound like he requires the services of a speech therapist.
 When this production opened, much was made of the decision to have Lin-Manuel Miranda (composer/lyricist of Broadway’s In the Heights and, later, Hamilton) translate some of Stephen Sondheim’s lyrics to be sung in Spanish by the Puerto Rican characters, in order to emphasize the clash of cultures that bears significantly on the show’s plot.
 This might have seemed like a good idea in theory, but in practice, it didn’t work — certainly not in those sections of the “Quintet” version of “Tonight” when the Jets and Sharks, respectively, sing in English and Spanish at the same time.
 (Most of the Spanish lyrics were eliminated from this production as the run continued, but not before they were recorded on the cast album.)
 All of these flaws, plus the unwise choices to have a boy soprano sing “Somewhere” and to throw a silly vocal competition into “I Feel Pretty” (sung in Spanish as “Me Siento Hermosa”), make this a highly problematic addition to the West Side Story discography, so much so that it’s not recommended for listening despite its few pluses. — M.P.